-- 2.7.
-The impact velocity of the upper legform impactor when striking the bumper shall be 11.1 ± 0.2 m/s. - 3.
-Child and adult headform test procedures common test specifications - 3.1.
+- 2.6.
+The direction of impact shall be parallel to the longitudinal axis of the vehicle, with the axis of the upper legform vertical at the time of first contact.
+The tolerance to this direction is $\pm 2^{\circ}$. - 2.7.
+The impact velocity of the upper legform impactor when striking the bumper shall be 11.1 ± 0.2 m/s. - 3 Child and adult headform test procedures Common test specifications - 3.1.
 Propulsion of the headform impactors - 3.1.1.
 The headform impactors shall be in "free flight" at the moment of impact, at the required impact velocity (as specified in paragraphs 4.6. and 5.6.) and the required direction of impact (as specified in paragraphs 4.7. and 5.7.). - 3.1.2.
 The impactors shall be released to "free flight" at such a distance from the vehicle that the test results are not influenced by contact of the impactor with the propulsion system during rebound of the impactor. - 3.2.
 Measurement of impact velocity - 3.2.1.
 The velocity of the headform impactor shall be measured at some point during the free flight before impact, in accordance with the method specified in ISO 3784:1976.
-The accuracy of velocity measurement shall be \pm 0.01 m/sec.
+The accuracy of velocity measurement shall be ±0.01 m/sec.
 The measured velocity shall be adjusted considering all factors which may affect the impactor between the point of measurement and the point of impact, in order to determine the velocity of the impactor at the time of impact.
 The angle of the velocity vector at the time of impact shall be calculated or measured.

 - 3.3.
 Recording - 3.3.1.
 The acceleration time histories shall be recorded, and HIC shall be calculated.
 The first point of contact on the front structure of the vehicle shall be recorded.
 Recording of test results shall be in accordance with ISO 6487:2002. - 3.4.
 Splitting of headform test zones - 3.4.1.
-The manufacturer shall identify the zones of the bonnet top where the HIC must not exceed 1,000 (HIC1000 zone) or 1,700 (HIC1700 zone) (see Figure 18).
+The manufacturer shall identify the zones of the bonnet top where the HIC must not exceed 1,000 (HIC1000 zone) or 1,700 (HIC1700 zone) (see Figure 3).

-Figure 18: Example of marking of HIC1000 zone and HIC1700 zone
+Figure 3 Example of marking of HIC1000 zone and HIC1700 zone

 - 3.4.2.
 Marking of the "bonnet top" impact area as well as "HIC1000 zone" and "HIC1700 zone" will be based on a drawing supplied by the manufacturer, when viewed from a horizontal plane above the vehicle that is parallel to the vehicle horizontal zero plane.
 A sufficient number of x and y co-ordinates shall be supplied by the manufacturer to mark up the areas on the actual vehicle while considering the vehicle outer contour in the z direction. - 3.4.3.
-The areas of "HIC1000 zone" and "HIC1700 zone" may consist of several parts, with the number of these parts not being limited. - 3.4.4.
+The areas of "HIC1000 zone" and "HIC1700 zone" may consist of several parts, with the number of these parts not being limited.
+The determination of the impacted zone is done by the first contact point of the headform with the "bonnet top". - 3.4.4.
 The calculation of the surface of the impact area as well as the surface areas of "HIC1000 zone" and "HIC1700 zone" shall be done on the basis of a projected bonnet when viewed from a horizontal plane parallel to the horizontal zero plane above the vehicle, on the basis of the drawing data supplied by the manufacturer. - 3.5.
-Impact test points particular specifications
+Impact test points Particular specifications